 Knob & Tube Removal

-Between 1880 and 1930, Knob & Tube wiring also known as K&T was used extensively in residential building applications.
-It consists of single copper wires ran in walls and ceilings, passing through joist and stud holes by mean of a protective porcelain insulating tube and secured in long runs with porcelain insulators.
-Knob & tube became obsolete due to its high price tag in comparison to running an all encompassing cable.
+Between 1880 and 1930, Knob & Tube wiring, also known as K&T, was used extensively in residential building applications.
+It consists of single copper wires that run in walls and ceilings, passing through joist and stud holes by a means of a protective porcelain insulating tube and secured in long runs with porcelain insulators.
+Knob & Tube became obsolete due to its high price tag in comparison to running an all-encompassing cable.

 Is Knob & Tube wiring dangerous?